 For most of us, what’s next is self-realization, not Oneness.
 In self-realization, there is an internal oneness so we can begin to get a sense of it.
 But it’s always more than the mind might expect.
 Remember that we live in a dream.
 Waking is simply waking from a series of dreams, of the individual, of the universe, of God.

-How can you possible understand waking from the dream of God if you are still seeing yourself as a person, separate?
+How can you possibly understand waking from the dream of God if you are still seeing yourself as a person, separate?
 Perhaps still seeing God as a concept or even debating what the word means.
 Don’t try to understand it.
 Learn instead to allow what is.
 That is the door to Oneness.